-Underpinning this change has been a much wider adoption of cloud based technology which, prior to the pandemic, was mainly used for non-essential services.
+Underpinning this change has been the much wider adoption of cloud-based technology which, prior to the pandemic, was mainly used for non-essential services.
 This is now a critical means of delivery as it has been for other sectors for some time.
 In fact, cloud adoption is now the number one priority for CIOs in the financial services sector.

-Traders too have been showing renewed interest in how technology can help their role.
-The benefit being that many of the new practices will carry on when we do return to the office.
+Traders have been showing renewed interest in how technology can help their role.
+The benefit is that many of the new practices will carry on when we do return to the office.

 Network, network, network...

-So COVID hasn't set back the rate of innovation, if anything this has increased on the previous couple of years.
+So COVID hasn't set back the rate of innovation, if anything this has increased in a previous couple of years.
 But fostering innovation isn't easy, especially when working remotely.
 The onus falls on buy and sell-side businesses to invest the time to develop their network of FinTech businesses.
-As we move back to some form of office based work this will become easier and is something that should be invested in as buy v. build is more broadly accepted.
+As we move back to some form of office-based work this will become easier and is something that should be invested in as buy v. build is more broadly accepted.